4. Signs of Christ's Second Coming

 Signs of the End of the Age

-It was the Wednesday before the crucifixion.
-From early morning till nighttime, Jesus taught in the temple (Luke 21:37-38).
-Matthew records that, after His pronouncing the seven woes on the religious elite and as soon as it became dark, Christ made His way through the eastern gate to the hill called the Mount of Olives only a few hundred yards from the temple (Matthew 24:1).
-More than likely, He slept in the Garden of Gethsemane so that in the early morning when the eastern gate was opened, He could begin teaching those coming for the Passover.
-The word Gethsemane means the olive press.
-It was here that the Lord was pressed as the burden of His mission weighed heavy on Him.
-As they left the temple that Wednesday evening, the disciples took notice of how beautiful Herod’s Temple looked and how it was embedded with precious stones.
-John the Apostle wrote that the building of the Temple started forty-six years before Jesus’ crucifixion (John 2:20), and it was still many years from being fully completed.
+It was the Wednesday before the crucifixion, and the Lord Jsus wanted to encourage the hearts of the disciples by prophesying about what was ahead concerning the destruction of Jerusalem and His return in great power and glory.
+From early morning till nighttime, the Lord taught in the temple (Luke 21:37-38).
+After Jesus pronounced seven woes on the religious elite, Christ made His way through the eastern gate to the hill called the Mount of Olives, only a few hundred yards from the temple (Matthew 24:1).
+More than likely, the Lord slept in the Garden of Gethsemane so that in the early morning when the eastern gate was opened, He could teach those coming for the Passover.
+As they left the temple that Wednesday evening, the disciples noticed how beautiful Herod’s Temple looked and how glorious it looked in the fading sunlight embedded with gold and precious stones.
+John the Apostle wrote that the temple building started forty-six years before Jesus’ crucifixion (John 2:20) and was still many years from being fully completed.
 (It was finished seven years before being destroyed in 70 A.D.)

 5Some of his disciples were remarking about how the temple was adorned with beautiful stones and with gifts dedicated to God.
 But Jesus said, 6"As for what you see here, the time will come when not one stone will be left on another; every one of them will be thrown down" (Luke 21:5-6).

-Question 1) When the Jewish people heard these words about not one stone left upon another, how do you think they may have reacted to this prophecy?
+Question 1) When the Jewish disciples heard these words about Herod’s temple not having one stone left upon another, how do you think they may have reacted to this prophecy?

 His reply was quite staggering to them.
-To hear that every stone of the temple would be thrown down had to be the end of the age as they knew it!
+To hear that every temple stone would be thrown down had to be the end of the age as they knew it!
 Not that we should need confirmation of Jesus’ words, but the prophet Micah also spoke of the destruction of Jerusalem and the reason for it, too:

 9Hear this, you heads of the house of Jacob and rulers of the house of Israel, who detest justice and make crooked all that is straight, 10who build Zion with blood and Jerusalem with iniquity.
 11Its heads give judgment for a bribe; its priests teach for a price; its prophets practice divination for money; yet they lean on the LORD and say, “Is not the LORD in the midst of us?
 No disaster shall come upon us.”
 12Therefore because of you Zion shall be plowed as a field; Jerusalem shall become a heap of ruins, and the mountain of the house a wooded height (Micah 3:9-12).

-Not only was the temple destroyed by Titus in 70 A.D., but it was also further demolished in 135 A.D. when the Roman Emperor Hadrian crushed a second Jewish rebellion seeking independence.
+Not only was the temple destroyed by the Roman General Titus in 70 A.D., but Jerusalem was further demolished in 135 A.D. when the Roman Emperor Hadrian crushed a second Jewish rebellion seeking independence.
 Simon bar Kochba led the second revolt.
 Cassius Dio, a second-century Roman historian, claimed that the Romans killed 580,000 Jews, and at that time, they destroyed Jerusalem and ran a plow over all or part of the city.
-All Jews were expelled and banned from returning to Jerusalem under the pain of death.
-Micah and Jesus’ prophecy was fulfilled to the letter.
-When the words of Jesus sank into the hearts of the disciples, they had to ask Him to explain when this would take place and what would be the sign of His coming to rule and reign:
+All Jews were expelled and banned from returning to Jerusalem under a sentence of death.
+Micah and Jesus' prophecy was fulfilled to the letter.
+When the words of Jesus sank into the hearts of the disciples, they asked Him to explain when this would take place and what would be the sign of His coming to rule and reign:

 7"Teacher," they asked, "when will these things happen?
 And what will be the sign that they are about to take place?"
 8He replied: "Watch out that you are not deceived.
 For many will come in my name, claiming, 'I am he,' and, 'The time is near.'
 Do not follow them.
 9When you hear of wars and revolutions, do not be frightened.
 These things must happen first, but the end will not come right away."
 10Then he said to them: "Nation will rise against nation, and kingdom against kingdom.
 11There will be great earthquakes, famines and pestilences in various places, and fearful events and great signs from heaven” (Luke 21:7-11).

 Three of the Gospel writers give us parts of the same talk by Jesus; they are found in Matthew 24, Mark 13, and Luke 21.
-Matthew wrote that the disciples waited until they were seated together on the side of the Mount of Olives before they questioned Him about His prophecy (Matthew 24:3).
+Matthew wrote that the disciples waited until they were seated together on the side of the Mount of Olives before they questioned Christ about His prophecy (Matthew 24:3).
 Matthew and Mark record two questions they asked Him: “Tell us,” they said, “When will this happen, and what will be the sign of your coming and of the end of the age?”
 (Matthew 24:3).
 Jesus' words in reply are the most extended answer to any question posed to the Lord.
-These two separate events are the destruction of Jerusalem, which happened in AD 70, and the time leading up to the return of Christ, which is already partly underway in our time, but this writer believes that the second part of their question, “What will be the sign of your coming and of the end of the age?”
-(Matthew 24:3), speaks of a time, which is mostly still ahead of us.
+These two separate events are the destruction of Jerusalem in 70 A.D. and the events leading up to the return of Christ, which is already partly underway in our time.
+This writer believes that the second part of their question, “What will be the sign of your coming and of the end of the age?”
+(Matthew 24:3), speaks of a time that is mostly still ahead of us.